 Entities and Lookups

 Entities are the mechanism that makes distributed GraphQL work.
-They are types that can be uniquely identified and resolved across multiple subgraphs -- the Product that the Products subgraph defines and the Reviews subgraph extends, the User that the Accounts subgraph owns and the Reviews subgraph adds reviews to.
+They are types with stable keys that can be referenced and resolved across subgraphs.
+For example, the Products subgraph defines the Product type, and the Reviews subgraph contributes the reviews field to Product.
+The Accounts subgraph defines the User type, and other subgraphs can contribute additional fields to User.
 Without entities, each subgraph would be an isolated API.
-With them, you get one unified graph.
+With entities, those subgraphs compose into one unified API.

 What Makes a Type an Entity

-1. It has key fields that uniquely identify each instance (like id or sku).
+1. Entity identity: one or more key fields uniquely identify each instance, like id or sku.

 }